cheery/node-gdev/README.md

 ## try it out

+Verify you are in debian wheezy on your raspberry pi and do exactly these steps.
+I haven't written proper build files yet.

+    cd /home/pi
+    git clone git@github.com:cheery/node-video.git
+    cd node-video/rpi/
+    sh build-api.sh
+    cd ../display
     node-waf configure build
+    cd ..
+    node-waf configure build
-    ./node-video demo.js
+    ./node-video tutorial/tutorial-1.js

-It shuffles random colors through the screen.
+Tutorial-1 draws a triangle to the screen.
+You can also try demo.js, which just flips colors.
 The webgl API is still a stub, but features glClear and glClearColor already.

 ## future